 Collections of fluid (cysts)

 The size of the abdominal aorta can be measured by ultrasound.
 This may be done to detect an aortic aneurysm.
 This is a ballooning and weakening of the blood vessel.
 Stones in the gallbladder, kidneys, and ureters may also be found with ultrasound.

 Abdominal ultrasound may be used to guide needles used to biopsy.
-A biopsy is the removal of a piece of abdominal tissue for testing.
-Abdominal ultrasound is also used to drain fluid from a cyst or abscess.
+A biopsy is the removal of a piece of tissue for testing.
+Abdominal ultrasound is also used to drain fluid from a cyst or a pus-filled infection (abscess).

 This test can be used to assess blood flow in the belly.

 There may be other reasons for your healthcare provider to advise an abdominal ultrasound.